kidaa30/ohimanual/content/3_HAB_goals_practical.md

 > For example, for sea ice in the Global Assessment, a linear model was set to a metric of sea ice cover for data from 2006-2011, after some smoothing to account for natural variation.

 Overall, the historical **reference point** is particularly important for the habitat goals.
 What's the ideal reference point, however?
 You could consider setting the reference point further back in history if you have the data for it.
-This would assume there was a more pristine condition in the past, and would be based on the assumption that habitat destruction has been and still is occuring.
+This would assume there was a more pristine condition in the past, and would be based on the assumption that habitat destruction has been and still is occurring.
 Here it is useful to use the S.M.A.R.T. principles (See **Conceptual Guide**).
 It is highly encouraged to set an ambitious reference point, and deviate from those which were set in the Global.

 ****

-#### Global Data Approach

-#### habitat extent: Area of each habitat in each reporting region
-#### habitat health/condition: this is the condition of the habitat relative to a reference point.
-The ideal situation is if there is historical data that can be compared to the present habitat.

-Some examples:
-For mangroves, we divided the current area (2005 data) by the reference area (1980 data).

-Coral health is based on the % living cover on a reef.
-Ideally, historical data is available that can provide a reference point for % living cover.
-For our reference point, we used the mean predicted values for a country from 1985-1987.
-When this data was not available for a country, we used the value of neighboring countries.
-(There was also some analyses to control for the fact that the % live coral cover naturally varies over time, hence the use of "predicted values").

-For soft-bottom habitat, we estimated status based on the intensity of trawl fishing as a proxy (pages 51 and 52 of SOM 2012).

-#### habitat trend: Change in health/condition over time
-Ideally, there will be enough years of data to directly calculate the recent change in health of the habitat (i.e., using a linear model to calculate trend).
-For example, for sea ice, we fit a linear model to a metric of sea ice cover for data from 2006-2011 (after some smoothing to account for natural variation).

-This isn't always the case, and proxies or estimates might need to be used.
-For example, due to spotty salt marsh data we created trend categories of increasing (0.5), stable (0), and decreasing (-0.5) based on available data.

-#### Questions to Consider

-I think the approach is going to largely depend on the type of data they have (our approach varies for each habitat because the data is so variable).

-Do they have maps, for example, that show current habitat distributions and maps that show historical habitat distributions?
-If so, they could extract that data for each of their regions to get a current and reference area.
-Or, they may have access to summarized habitat data that exists in tables for their regions (or, at smaller scales such as estuary that they can summarize per region)?

-Antarctica had sea ice habitat data, there is a script that wallks through downloading and analyzing the data.
-But, I'm not sure how helpful that will be.

-For Fiji, the only habitat variable that we modified was coral health.
-In this case, we had better regional data to estimate coral health (even though the final value we ended up getting was the same).
-That was a fairly specialized analysis

 ### Ready to start the **Carbon Storage** goal?